HaxeFoundation/HaxeManual/content/13-debugging.md

 <!--label:debugging-sourcemap-php7-->
-#### Source Maps in Php7
+#### Source Maps in PHP7

 Haxe source code positions in call stack and exception stack.

-Since 3.4.1 Haxe can generate source maps for PHP target when compiling with `-D php7` and `-D source_map` flags.
+Since 3.4.1, Haxe can generate source maps for the PHP target when compiling with the `-D php7` and `-D source_map` flags.
-Those source maps can be utilized by [JStack](https://lib.haxe.org/p/jstack/) library to automatically transform `haxe.CallStack.callStack()`, `haxe.CallStack.exceptionStack()` and uncaught exceptions to make them point at Haxe sources instead of generated PHP files.
+The source maps can be utilized by the [JStack](https://lib.haxe.org/p/jstack/) library to automatically transform `haxe.CallStack.callStack()`, `haxe.CallStack.exceptionStack()` and uncaught exceptions to make them point at Haxe sources instead of generated PHP files.

 ```haxe
 class Main {